Even break times are designed to support students to build character and resilience.

 Many activities enjoyed in the break-times have been initiated by the students.
 The senior students have developed a game similar to volleyball.
 The students have created the rules and objectives of the game and teachers have facilitated the process of this.

-Wide Open Spaces even a Flying Fox
+Wide Open Spaces, Bike Track and even a Flying Fox

 The school has extensive grounds including lots of natural spaces for the children to explore.
 There is a running track and large field, large sealed areas for ball games.
 The senior play area has netball and basketball courts and a turf area for volleyball.
 Our school recently built a flying fox which is very popular.